Medal of Sino-Soviet Friendship: History

 The medal was established in 1951 by the Central People's Government, in order to express thanks to Soviet Union for the early technical support and assistance provided following the founding of People's Republic of China in 1949.
 On February 14, 1950, China and the Soviet Union signed the Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance.
-On February 15, nearly 2,000 representatives held a celebration meeting, which attended by 40 Soviet dignitaries, including Peter Vladimirov, the Consul General of the Soviet Union in Shanghai.
+On February 15, nearly 2,000 representatives held a celebration meeting, which was attended by 40 Soviet dignitaries, including Peter Vladimirov, the Consul General of the Soviet Union in Shanghai.
 Mayor of Shanghai Chen Yi delivered a speech on behalf of the people of Shanghai at the celebratory meeting in support of the treaty.

 In March 1950, at the request of the Chinese government, the Soviet Union dispatched an air defense group to Shanghai to assist the Chinese People's Liberation Army in air defense of Shanghai from the Nationalist ROCAF air raids operating from bases in Taiwan.
 After October, the Soviet air defense group left Shanghai and returned to China in batches following the outbreak of the Korean War.
 During the Korean War, the medal was awarded to Soviet specialists and military advisors for the assistance provided to the People's Volunteer Army.
 At the same time, it was a commemorative medal for awarding various Soviet delegations visiting the PRC, and an anniversary award for presenting on the occasion of solemn events.
 On Sept 15, 1955, the Chinese government decreed that each departing Soviet military personnel be issued the medal.
 The recipient was awarded the medal and certificate by Premier Zhou Enlai or by Chairman Mao Zedong.